sgt-sahil1967/sahil-patil-portfolio/replit.md

 ## Overview

 This is a personal portfolio website for Sahil Patil, a Jr. Web Developer specializing in Flask, WordPress, and Shopify development.
-The application is built using Flask as the backend framework with a modern frontend featuring Bootstrap 5, Three.js animations, and responsive design.
+The application is built using Flask as the backend framework with a modern frontend featuring Bootstrap 5, advanced theme switching capabilities, and responsive design.
+The website now includes a dynamic theme system with 5 different color schemes extracted from compressed WebP background images.

 ## User Preferences